Long Beach Truck Accident Lawyer

 - Lost income.
 If you had to miss work because of your truck accident, or if a temporary or permanent disability interferes with your capacity to earn an income, you could recover for these losses.

 - Property damage.
 The intense forces an up to 80,000-pound big rig exert on smaller passenger cars almost always lead to completely totaling the latter.
-You could recover the costs to repair or replace your lost vehicle.
+You could recover the costs to repair or replace your lost vehicle after a car accident.

 - Pain and suffering.
 Serious truck accidents can be very traumatic for survivors, especially if a victim sustains severe injuries, like spinal cord injuries.
 The California courts provide victims with the opportunity to seek recovery for non-economic losses, including physical pain, emotional suffering, and mental anguish.